andycranston/raritan-massdeploy/README.md

 the substitution ${3} refers to the third column which is the name of the PDU.

 This is handy enough but it would be nicer if we could refer to the third column using a notation of ${PDU} making things nice and clear.

-Well you can.
+Well, the good news is that you can.
 Look at this:

 ```
 user=admin